Akylas/nativescript-bugsnag/README.md

 # Reporting promise rejections

-By default, unhandled promise rejections are reported in production.
-To report an individual rejection, use notify() as a part of the catch block:
+To report a promise rejection, use notify() as a part of the catch block:

 ```typescript
 new Promise(function(resolve, reject) {